bakkenbaeck/a-random-walk-through-git/README.md

-A Random Walk Through Git
+# A Random Walk Through Git

-Just run the DEMO.sh script
+Just run the `DEMO.sh` script.
+Give step number as parameter to fast forward to that step: `./DEMO.sh 52`

 Or see its output at https://bakkenbaeck.github.io/a-random-walk-through-git